robusta-dev/robusta/docs/configuration/alertmanager-integration/_additional_settings.rst

 .. code-block:: yaml

   globalConfig:
-    prometheus_auth: Bearer <YOUR TOKEN> # or any other auth header
+    prometheus_auth: Bearer <YOUR TOKEN> # Replace <YOUR TOKEN> with your actual token or use any other auth header as needed

 For AlertManager:

 .. code-block:: yaml

     globalConfig:
-      alertmanager_auth: Basic <USER:PASSWORD base64-encoded> # or any other auth header
+      alertmanager_auth: Basic <USER:PASSWORD base64-encoded> # Replace <USER:PASSWORD base64-encoded> with your actual credentials, base64-encoded, or use any other auth header as needed

 .. note::